emrgnt-cmplxty/fermi/docs/docs/2.develop/contracts/anatomy.md

 Smart contracts store typed values and data structures within them.
 We cover this topic in depth on [Storage & Data Structures](storage.md), but basically:
 1. The contracts natively handle `u8`, `u16`, `u32`, `u64`, `u128` and their signed counterparts.
-2. The Axion SDK exposes collections such as `Vector` and `Map` to simplify handling complex data.
+2. The Fermi SDK exposes collections such as `Vector` and `Map` to simplify handling complex data.

 In reality, contracts use a **key-value storage** and the SDK handles [serializing](#near-bindgen-and-serialization) objects for you.